awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 + A Java IDE (for this tutorial, the IntelliJ IDE is used).
 + Java 1.8 JDK.
 + Maven 3.6 or higher.
-+ Create an Amazon DynamoDB table named **Case** with a key named **Id**.
++ An Amazon DynamoDB table named **Case** with a key named **Id**.
 To learn how to create a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow